biocatiit/website/content/pages/users_orientation.rst

 We at BioCAT affirm that we regard the safety of the experimenter and others at the APS to be of central importance.
 No experiment or operation will be permitted on the floor if it poses a significant safety risk.
-The APS/CAT safety review process has been instituted to minimize the likelyhood of anyone associated with our beam line being exposed to hazards.
+The APS/CAT safety review process has been instituted to minimize the likelihood of anyone associated with our beam line being exposed to hazards.

 Orientation to the CAT's Environmental, Safety, and Health Plan